MikeTse1/ActiveDirectoryLab/README.md

 ### 2. Create a Virtual Network in VirtualBox
 - Go to **File > Host Network Manager**.
-- For server, it neds two network adapters, using NAT Network for internet, and Internal Network for network.
+- For server, it needs two network adapters, using NAT Network for internet, and Internal Network for network.
 - For client, use only Internal Network for network.

 ### 3. Create Two Virtual Machines